AGH-IOIO/Koronatyfikacja/README.md

 Here is example of how to solve isse - representation of task.
 Imagine that feature as a FB post, that tells us what should be implemented in our application.

 ### Pick issue
 Every issue has unique ID.
 Its value is important and it will be used in next steps as {ISSUE_ID} that is equal to the number after #.
+If you pick issue, asign it to yourself - its a way to signalize that it is taken

 ![Image test](img/issue.png)